utiasSTARS/ROB498-flight/instructions/guides/getting_started_setup.md

 However, this only means that your autopilot is ready to Arm - your drone might still not be ready to fly.
 Before you can call the drone air-worthy, please *carefully* check the following:

-- Can I arm the drone, switch to whatever flight mode I like and then **kill** it whenever I want?
+- Can I arm the drone, switch to whatever flight mode I like, and then **kill** it whenever I want?
 - Are the motors rotating in the correct directions?
 - Are all the components installed tightly and in proper positions, with all wires secured?